tjusenchen/StoryDroid/README.md

+# NEW: We developed an extended version of StoryDroid/StoryDistiller to explore more scenes of GUI pages, named SceneDroid.
+[SeneDroid](https://github.com/SceneDroid/SceneDroid)

 # StoryDroid/StoryDistiller
 We have made the source code publicly available.
-We hope this project can benefit other researchers or practiontiners in the field of analysis of Android apps.
-Please feel free to contact us (senchen@tju.edu.cn) if you have any questions and issues.
+We hope this project can benefit other researchers or practitioners in the field of analysis of Android apps.
+Please contact us (senchen@tju.edu.cn) if you have any questions or issues.
 We will continue to maintain this project.
 Thanks for your feedback.

 ## Environment Configuration
 * Ubuntu/Macbook